NOTE: BOOKING DETAILS

 It is heartening that all these people see the value of a festival of Literature in Swindon!

-The new website will go up at midday on 17th March; and the full-colour 40-page Festival programme will be unveiled at midday on Thursday 17th March 2016 at Swindon’s prize-winning Central Library.
+The new website will go up at midday on 16th March; and the hardcopy full-colour 40-page Festival programme will be unveiled at midday on Thursday 16th March 2017 at Swindon’s prize-winning Central Library.